Calculation of withholding tax Switzerland

 Tax return for Germans in Switzerland 🇨🇭

 For many people, the annual tax return is tedious and time-consuming.
 For expats living in a new country such as Switzerland, the tax return - if one has to be completed - can lead to confusion.
-This is because for most people the tax issue is complex.
+This is because for most people, the tax issue is complex.
+But don't worry - we'll be happy to explain and show you how to complete a tax return and where to get the help you need if you need it.
+Contact us and we'll be happy to help you.

 Tax terms